-At this mosque I met a group of Indonesian exchange students from Riau, Sumatra.
+At this mosque, I met a group of Indonesian exchange students from Riau, Sumatra.
 They were visiting the Prince of Songkhla University in Pattani.
-I took a picture with Alifa from Riau….
+I took a picture with Alifa from Riau.

 Another attraction of Bacho is a waterfall in the Budo Sungai Padi National Park.
-This park is part of the Sankala Khiri Mountain Range that serves as a natural border between Thailand and Malaysia.
+This park is part of the Sankala Khiri Mountain Range which serves as a natural border between Thailand and Malaysia.

 Very few Western tourists visit this area.
 The staff of the park insisted on having a picture taken with me while they handed a brochure of the park over to me.
-It was really touching.
+It was touching.
 What a great day!

-The provinces Yala, Pattani and Narathiwat once formed an independent entity called the Kingdom of Patani (with one T).
+The provinces Yala, Pattani, and Narathiwat once formed an independent entity called the Kingdom of Patani (with one T).
 Patani is the Malay name.
-Over the centuries the relation of this Kingdom with successive Siamese Kingdoms was in flux.
-For periods Pattani was a tributary state and at times it was an integral part of Siam.
-Finally the kingdom became a part of Siam in the beginning of the 20th century.
+Over the centuries, the relationship of this Kingdom with successive Siamese Kingdoms was in flux.
+For periods Pattani was a tributary state, and at times it was an integral part of Siam.
+Finally, the kingdom became a part of Siam at the beginning of the 20th century.

 Day 5 Tuesday, May 8, 2018